 Cintoo proposes a revolutionary new model to handle the gigantic point clouds generated from terrestrial laser scans.
-Developed with a focus on BIM workflows in the AEC industries, Cintoo Cloud™ offers a unique point cloud-to-mesh technology, enabling users to access high precision terrestrial laser scans on demand via the cloud using advanced mesh streaming technologies.
+Developed with a focus on BIM workflows in the AEC industries, Cintoo Cloud™ offers a unique point cloud-to-mesh technology, enabling users to access high precision terrestrial laser scans on-demand via the cloud using advanced mesh streaming technologies.
 With Cintoo Cloud, even high-resolution data (billions of points) from large projects (thousands of scans) can be manipulated in 3D using a standard WebGL browser such as Google Chrome or Mozilla Firefox, without quality reduction or data simplification.

-Cintoo’s mesh-based Reality Data is a new generation Reality Data that is cloud-compatible, making it collaborative, distributable and shareable.
-Cintoo Cloud reads point cloud data coming from Autodesk® ReCap™ or any other point cloud software using the Autodesk RCP format or the E57 exchange format, and will turn it to 3D meshes (1 mesh per scan position) prior to the upload, thus dividing the size of the point cloud data to upload by 10 to 30.
+Cintoo’s mesh-based Reality Data is a new generation of Reality Data that is cloud-compatible, making it collaborative, distributable and shareable.
+Cintoo Cloud reads point cloud data coming from Autodesk® ReCap™ or any other point cloud software using the Autodesk RCP format or the E57 exchange format and will turn it to 3D meshes (1 mesh per scan position) prior to the upload, thus dividing the size of the point cloud data to upload by 10 to 30.
 Once turned into 3D meshes and uploaded to the cloud, the solution offers powerful visualization features in 2D or 3D, with display modes in RGB, X-ray, height map or 3D Surface, that reveals a granular level of scan detail never seen before.

 From a workflow perspective, the user can organize a project into Work Zones (rooms/floors), assigning specific scans to each zone and then viewing or exporting only the necessary data for a Scan-to-BIM job.